Cover photo by Wil Leurs.

 Length up to 50mm; Wingspan reaches 59mm.

-Most similar to Paragomphus genei (Common Hooktail).
+It is most similar to Paragomphus genei (Common Hooktail).
 The Corkscrew Hooktail has a brighter green thorax with more distinct brown markings.
 In addition, the foliations on the lower abdomen of P. elpidius are distinctly larger.
-The superior appendages are more robust and strongly hooked.
-The two species differ too in the colour of the pterostigmas.
+The superior appendages are more robust and are strongly hooked.
+Additionally, the two species differ in the colour of the pterostigmas.
 Paragomphus elpidius has all dark pterostigmas.
 Those of Paragomphus genei are pale with dark borders.

 Click here for more details on identification of the Corkscrew Hooktail.